-Title: A snapshot of the future: highlighting the trends of tomorrow
+Title: A snapshot from the future: what happened to the trends of today?

 Synopsis: The worlds natural resources are not unlimited and as the population continues to grow, and climate change affects the natural landscape, they are being used up more rapidly.
 Not only is there a moral obligation to protect our environment, but it also makes good business sense.
 Savvy companies are tackling this challenge and developing innovative and commercially viable solutions.
 Hear about some of these exciting solutions, including:

 Synopsis: ‘Clean’ meat could make eating a burger even more satisfying.
 By growing meat in the lab, you can select which cuts to produce in a safe environment: no waste, no mass farming, better for the environment.
 Learn more about the science and assess the commercial viability of these products.

 Speaker(s): Didier Toubia, Co-Founder & CEO, Aleph Farms